-Powders - May be stored in the original shipping containers or placed in larger jars and/or other labeled containers if necessary.
+Powders - May be stored in the original shipping containers or place in larger jars or containers if necessary.

 Shelf Life:

 Powders - Indefinite

 Tapes - Test prints should be lifted if the age of the tape is not known.

 Other Information:

 Various other processing techniques may be used after an item has been processed with powders.
 It is generally recommended that the super glue technique be used prior to powdering any item of evidence.